Unboxed-Software/solana-course/content/close-mint.md

 `index.ts` creates a connection to the specified cluster and calls `initializeKeypair`.
 This is where we'll end up calling the rest of our script once we've written it.

 Go ahead and run the script.
-You should see the `mint` public key logged to your terminal.
+You should see the `payer` and `mint` public key logged to your terminal.

 ```bash
 esrun src/index.ts